Maria Pappas is Treasurer of Cook County, Illinois, a post she has held since 1998. She was elected to a sixth four-year term in November of 2018.

 Was Pappas prepared to straighten things out?
 She was.

-The granddaughter of Cretan immigrants, Pappas was born on June 7, 1949.
+A lawyer with a degree in counseling psychology, this granddaughter of Cretan immigrants was born on June 7, 1949.
 She was raised in Warwood, West Virginia, a town of 2,000 near the coal-mining city of Wheeling.
-As a child, she studied the Greek language and music.
+As a child, she studied the Greek language and all kinds of music.
 She played the electronic pipe organ, directed the choir and traveled around the country with the all-state band as bass clarinetist.
 As a drum majorette, she won nine gold medals in baton-twirling competitions.

-Pappas' public career grew out of her studies at the Adler Institute of Psychology and a grant from the Illinois Attorney General's Office to work in Chicago's Altgeld Gardens public housing project.
-At Altgeld Gardens, she managed the Day One Drug Abuse Center, working to keep young people free of drugs.
+Having come to Chicago, Pappas' public career grew out of her studies at what is now Adler University and a grant from the Illinois Attorney General's Office to work in Chicago's Altgeld Gardens public housing project.
+At Altgeld Gardens, she managed the Day One Drug Abuse Center, keeping young people free of drugs.
 Testifying in related court cases involving young people led her to visit prisons and jails, which led her to go to law school, which led her to consider public service.
 In 1990, she ran for Cook County Commissioner, one of 17 such positions on the Cook County Board of Commissioners, which oversees health care, law enforcement and other matters.

 In 1998, she ran for Cook County Treasurer and won.

 When Pappas was a commissioner, the Treasurer's Office was the poster child for governmental inefficiency.
 The office had four working computers, six typewriters and dozens of letter-openers – payment envelopes were slit open by hand and sums written in ledger books.
 That may explain the $30 million in checks sitting on the floor.